tsahara/r7rs/content/formal.md

 {{< label "extendedalphas" >}}
 {{< label "identifiersyntax" >}}

-% This is a kludge, but \multicolumn doesn't work in tabbing environments.
 \setbox0\hbox{\cf\meta{identifier} \goesto{} $\langle$}

 Note that ``+i``, ``-i`` and \meta{infnan} below are exceptions to the